StackVista/stackstate-docs/configure/logging/stackstate-log-files.md

 ### Access recent logs

-The most recent logs can be retrieved from Kubernetes using the [`kubectl logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
+The most recent logs can be retrieved from Kubernetes using the [`kubectl logs` command \(kubernetes.io\)](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
 For example:

 ```text
 # Snapshot of logs for all containers of <pod-name>